ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

    3. Specify the number of bare metal servers.
 6. If you selected the **VMware vSAN** component, complete the vSAN storage configuration.
 Specify the disk types for the capacity and cache disks, and the number of disks.
 If you want more storage, select the **High performance with Intel Optane** checkbox.
 7. Complete the network interface settings:
-   1. Enter the host name prefix, subdomain label, and domain name.
+   1. Enter the host name prefix, subdomain label (vSphere 6.7u3 instances only), and domain name.
    2. Select the network setting of either **Public and private network** or **Private network only**.
    3. Select the uplink speed setting.
    4. Select the network interface that you want to use.